Cheapest Car Insurance for New Drivers in Texas (2026)

 Comprehensive coverage

-Comprehensive insurance covers you if you’re involved in a non-collision incident, such as fire, flood, hail, or vandalism.
+Comprehensive insurance covers your car against non-collision incidents, such as fire, flood, hail, theft, and vandalism.

 Medical payments coverage

-Medical payments coverage pays for the medical expenses for you or your passengers.
+Medical payments coverage pays for your medical expenses and those of your passengers.

 Uninsured/underinsured motorist coverage